Shad00Z/machine-learning-compilers/docs/project_overview/02_project_report.rst

 In the following week, we extended our microkernel by wrapping it in loops to support larger matrix dimensions and improve the performance.
 Starting from our base kernel of ``16x6x1``, we progressively scaled it to handle matrices of size ``64x48x64``.
 This allowed us to reach the architectural performance limits of a M4 Chip.
 Further implementation details can be found in the :ref:`loops section <3.3 Loops>` of our project documentation.

 After exploring ideal kernel sizes aligned with our vector register widths, we also experimented with cases where the ``M`` dimension is not a multiple of 4 or 16.
 In these scenarios, special handling was required to maintain correctness and efficiency.
 We implemented and optimized dedicated kernels for two such cases, which are documented in detail in the :ref:`SIMD Lanes <3.4 SIMD>` section of our report.

+In the same week, we also explored the impact of accumulator block shapes for performance reasons.
+Specifically, we implemented a microkernel for computing ``C+=AB`` with dimensions ``M=64``, ``N=64``, and ``K=64``.
+This required adapting our existing ``matmul_64_48_64`` kernel to support the extended ``N`` dimension.
+The details and benchmarking results of this extension are documented in the :ref:`Accumulator Block Shapes<3.5 Accumulator Block Shapes>` section.

+In week 4 ... (we also started with the jitter)

-In week 5 ...
+In week 5 ... (big 8h benchmark)

+In week 6 ... (unaries implemented)